 Buying Guide: Printer Cartridges

-To help you navigate the often puzzling world of printer cartridges, we take a look at the types of cartridge available and offer some advice on which is best depending on your usage, requirements and printer type.
+To help you navigate the often puzzling world of printer cartridges, in this buying guide, we will be taking a look at the types of cartridges available and offer some advice on which is best depending on your usage, requirements and printer type.

 Ink & Toner – What’s The Difference?

-Without question, the first thing you should know about print cartridges is the difference between ink and toner; here’s a look at both to help you understand just how the two substances differ.
+When you are buying printer cartridges, one of the most fundamental differences and the first thing that you should know about is the difference between ink and toner cartridges; here’s a look at both to help you understand just how the two substances differ.

 Containing a quantity of black or coloured liquid ink, ink cartridges are used exclusively in inkjet printers.
-Inkjet printers are fitted with a series of powerful ink jets, which are used to spray the liquid ink on to the page where required.
-The ink contains a complex blend of pigments and dyes, which aids page retention and produces more accurate colour.
+Inkjet printers are fitted with a series of powerful nozzles, and heat and pressure are used to drip the liquid ink onto the page where required.
+The ink contains a complex blend of pigments and dyes, which aids page retention and produces a more accurate colour.

 So – Which is Better?